DavyJonesLocker/ember-easy-form/README.md

 * `errorClass` - class used by the error message
 * `hintClass` - class used by the hint message
 * `labelClass` - class used by the label
-* `wrapControls` - boolean defining if the controls should be wrapped in a div.
-It wraps the input, error and hint (as used by the Twitter Bootstrap)
-* `controlsWrapperClass` - class used by the div that wraps the input controls (see above)

 ### Registering a wrapper
 To register a wrapper, use the method `Ember.EasyForm.Config.registerWrapper` passing the wrapper name and its options.
 You can define many wrappers, using each one when appropriate.